Albert's speech about being an adamant pacifist, particularly at the end when he says "I love you, Sheriff Truman."

 The picnic scene after the whole Evelyn matter stands out as Donna forgives James for running out on her, and tells him to get away from it all so he can have memories which aren't related so the horrible events in Twin Peaks, even saying that she'll miss him and be waiting for him the whole time.

 Cooper in general is a heartwarmingly good and loveable character.
 The same can be said for Garland Briggs.

 His entire relationship with Truman is particularly sweet.
 They hit-it-off almost immediately and spend almost the entire series helping each other.
 Truman never objects to Cooper's strange requests and Cooper quickly demonstrates his appreciation by siding with him in Truman's initial conflict with Albert.

-Real-life example: despite the horrible reception of Fire Walk With Me by critics, many actual survivors of incest came forward over the years to thank Sheryl Lee for her portrayal of Laura and what she goes through in the movie.
+Many actual survivors of incest came forward over the years to thank Sheryl Lee for her portrayal of Laura and what she goes through in Fire Walk With Me.